open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 The standard OpenTelemetry SDK MUST implement both simple and batch processors, as described below.
-Other common processing scenarios should be first considered for implementation out-of-process in [OpenTelemetry Collector](../overview.md#collector)
+Other common processing scenarios should be first considered for implementation out-of-process in an [OpenTelemetry Collector](../overview.md#collector).

 #### Simple processor

-This is an implementation of `SpanProcessor` which passes finished spans and passes the export-friendly span data representation to the configured `SpanExporter`, as soon as they are finished.
+This is an implementation of `SpanProcessor` which passes finished spans and the export-friendly span data representation to the configured `SpanExporter` as soon as they are finished.

 **Configurable parameters:**